-The conclusions drawn from the dataflow experiments demonstrate that optimized dataflow engines like Twister2 are promising in obtaining better scaling with respect to classic dataflow engines like Apache Spark.
-The usage of high-performance computing principles in the dataflow communication provides better performance in distributed training of the SVM algorithm at scale.
-Finally, the optimized dataflow implementation in Twister2 performs well when compared to classic HPC implementation with MPI collective communication.
-Twister2 TSet includes an efficient dataflow API like Apache Spark RDD for easier programming.
+From the dataflow experiments, we observed that the optimized dataflow engines like Twister2 are promising in obtaining better scaling compared to the classic dataflow engines like Apache Spark.
+Furthermore, the native MPI implementation of distributed SVM also showcases that Twister2 implementation provides decent performance compared to it.
+The usage of high-performance computing principles in the dataflow communication provides better performance in distributed training of the SVM at scale.
+This showcase that our dataflow-based distributed SVM implementation is a better selection for implementing similar scientific workloads.
+Also, Twister2 TSet includes an efficient dataflow API like Apache Spark RDD/Dataset for easier programming.
 It also offers better scale-up compared to a corresponding HPC implementation.
-The research conducted in this paper shows the optimized design for the SVM algorithm at scale on high-performance computing and dataflow paradigm.
+The research conducted in this paper shows how system design tools can be used carefully to implement distributed SVM implementation to gain better performance considering a data oriented analysis.